oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 authorization server with a way to verify the same client instance that exchanges the authorization code is the same one that initiated the flow.

-Browser-based apps MUST use a unique value for the the OAuth 2.0 "state" parameter on each request, and MUST verify the returned state in the authorization response matches the original state the app created.
+Browser-based apps MUST use a unique value for the OAuth 2.0 "state" parameter on each request, and MUST verify the returned state in the authorization response matches the original state the app created.